DavidFW1960/bom_forecast/README.md

       - 'possible_rainfall'
       - 'summary'
       - 'detailed_summary'
+      - 'icon'
 ```

+This example uses the secrets.yaml file for the product_id and name.
+Up to you if you want to do this or not.

 To get the Product ID for any BOM city:
 - Go to [this](http://www.bom.gov.au/nsw/observations/map.shtml) website and search for "City Forecast", or "Town Forecast".